 Information for Families considering the support of a Home Sharer

-Share & Care’s homeshare scheme can also support busy Families who would benefit from low cost practical help and companionship for children/young adults with physical disabilities and learning difficulties such as Autism, ADHD and Downs syndrome.
-The Sharer offers practical support in the home and can also accompany the young person to activities, for example, and be their friend/mentor/chaperone, thereby offering some respite to other family members.
+Share and Care’s homeshare scheme can also support busy Families who would benefit from low-cost practical help and companionship for children/young adults with physical disabilities and learning difficulties such as Autism, ADHD and Down’s Syndrome.
+The Sharer offers practical support in the home which may include occasionally accompanying the young person to activities, or being a friend/mentor/chaperone to other children in the family, thereby offering some respite to parents.

 Who our service helps

-The scheme works in the same way as our service for the elderly; it is an affordable, live-in, low cost service to offer practical support in the home, companionship to the child or young adult and perhaps also the family would benefit from a house and pet-sitter if they go away on holiday.
+The scheme works in the same way as our service for the elderly; it is an affordable, live-in, low-cost service to offer some practical support in the home, such as putting bins out, cooking a few meals, light housework plus some companionship to some one in the family, maybe a child or young adult.
+Some families also appreciate the benefit of the Sharer as a house and pet-sitter if they go away on holiday.

-Share & Care specialises in introducing live-in Sharers to Homeowners.
-This is a very low cost option for Families who need a babysitter or companion for older children one or two evenings each week and would also welcome other practical help around the home.
+Share and Care specialises in introducing live-in Sharers to Householders and Families.
 Because the Sharer lives with the Family under the terms of a Homeshare Licence Agreement, the Sharer [licensee] has no tenancy rights nor any employment rights as there is neither a tenancy agreement nor an employment relationship between the two parties.

-Share & Care’s Homeshare scheme is a very low cost option of having this help priced at just £6 per day and usually works out much cheaper than having an au pair or regular babysitters.
+Share and Care’s homeshare scheme is a very low cost option of having this help priced at just £5 per day.
 In addition, because the Sharer is responsible for paying for his/her own food and personal items, there aren’t any ‘hidden’ costs.

 How it works

-Based on the idea of exchange, the Family offers a bedroom and the use of their home’s facilities to the Sharer (the person who lives with them) in return for around 15 hours a week of practical help and support, usually including cooking, light cleaning, laundry/ironing, shopping, gardening.
-The Homeowner’s property becomes the Sharer’s home for the duration of the agreement.
-In return for this, the Sharer agrees to sleep in the house for at least five nights a week – although it is their home for all seven nights – and to offer the additional support at other times during the day or early evening.
+Based on the idea of exchange, the Family offers a bedroom and the use of their home’s facilities to the Sharer (the person who lives with them) in return for around 10 hours a week of practical help and support usually including cooking, light cleaning, laundry/ironing, shopping, gardening plus 5 hours of being in the home to offer (sleeping babysitting, occasional outing with the child/young adult, watching TV with the child/young adult or playing on a game console together).
+The Families property becomes the Sharer’s home for the duration of the agreement.
+In return for this, the Sharer agrees to sleep in the house for at least six nights a week – although it is their home for all seven nights – and to offer the additional support at other times during the day or early evening.

-The Sharer, who will usually be 21 years old or over, continues his/her regular job or studies during the day.
-The 15 hours of practical help a Sharer gives is normally spread out over the week.
-We look for Sharers who are friendly and caring and who would welcome the opportunity of affordable accommodation and making a new friend.
+The Sharer, who will usually be 24 years old or over, continues his/her regular job or studies during the day.
+The 10 hours of support given by a Sharer is normally spread out over the week.
+We look for Sharers who are friendly and caring and who would welcome the opportunity of affordable accommodation and making new friends.

 This service helps Families who are looking for low cost help and perhaps an alternative to the traditional au pair or care route.
-It helps Families who need regular babysitters/chaperones and some general help around the home because perhaps they have a child or young adult with special needs or a disability who may need a companion/ mentor/helper.
+It helps Families who need some general help around the home and because perhaps they have a child or young adult with special needs or a disability who may need a companion/mentor/helper.
 The scheme is an ideal way to support the parents and other children within the family.

-Share & Care pays great attention to the personalities of the Families who are looking for help, and works hard in a professional yet friendly manner to find Sharers who have suitable practical experience and availability as well as similar interests so that they can give the required support and also so that genuine friendships can develop.
+Share and Care pays great attention to the personalities of the Families who are looking for help, and works hard in a professional, yet friendly manner to find Sharers who have suitable practical experience and availability as well as similar interests so that they can give the required support and also so that genuine friendships can develop.

-Share & Care offers a service across England, Scotland and Wales.
+Share and Care offers a service across mainland UK.
 In locations outside major cities or large towns, it may take longer to find the right Sharer and in some rural locations it may not be possible to find a suitable Sharer at all.
-We DO NOT charge anything until we have found a potential Sharer that the Family likes and has invited to share their home.

 Choosing your Sharer